14 Inspiring Picture Books to Celebrate Seniors Citizens and Embrace Aging

 Our society is remarkably biased against aging.
 Research demonstrates children as young as five have negative stereotypes of elderly people, believing them to lack competence.
 But these same children are overwhelmingly positive about the older adults in their own family.
 Clearly, personal stories are a key tool in fighting stereotypes.

-The books listed below offer an engaging way to introduce children to some inspiring elderly characters, the challenges of aging, and the importance of sharing intentional acts of kindness and service with elderly friends.
+The books listed below offer an engaging way to introduce inspiring elderly characters, the challenges of aging, and the importance of sharing intentional acts of kindness and service with elderly friends.

 You may also want to browse our collection of chapter books that celebrate seniors.